 (Lyon Festival of Lights)

-Since the mid-19th century, the Lyonnais have spontaneously honoured Holy Mary on 8 December.
+Since the mid-19th century, the Lyonnais have spontaneously honoured the Holy Mary on 8 December.
 Festivities involve installing lights in windows and on balconies at night time.
 In 1989, this tradition became an official event in the city.
 Nowadays, every year, the “Fête des Lumières” marks the start of the end-of-year festivities.
-For four days around 8 December, about 4 million people come here to enjoy the show, which is well worth it!
+For four days, around 8 December, about 4 million people came here to enjoy the show, which was well worth it!

 La Biennale de la Danse